Synetic Theater: History

 Founded in 2001, Synetic Theater began as an artistic subgroup within the now defunct Stanislavsky Theater Studio which performed at the Church Street Theater in Washington, D.C., the result of an artistic split by the husband and wife team of Paata and Irina Tsikurishvili from Andrei Malaev-Babel, the other co-head of The Stanislavsky Theater Studio.

 In April 2002, the theatre made its artistic debut with a wordless adaptation of William Shakespeare's Hamlet, known as Hamlet…the rest is silence.
 The production was remounted the following season, receiving the Helen Hayes Award for Outstanding Resident Play, Outstanding Choreography and Outstanding Director.

-Despite the artistic split, Synetic Theater and The Stanislavsky Theater Studio continued to share resources and performance space into the following season.
+Despite the artistic split, Synetic Theater and the Stanislavsky Theater Studio continued to share resources and performance space into the following season.

 In 2003, after a series of disagreements over financial matters, Synetic set off on its own.
-The following year, in 2004, Synetic merged with Classika Theater, a children's theater in Shirlington, Virginia.
+The following year, in 2004, it merged with Classika Theater, a children's theater in Shirlington, Virginia.